Answered By: Robert Cole Last Updated: Mar 20, 2017 Views: 279

 How do I borrow books?

 Liverpool Law Society members can join the Library as borrowing members.
-An application form can be obtained from either the Sydney Jones or Harold Cohen Library either call in or telephone 0151 794 9500 to request a form be posted to you.
-Completed forms should be returned to the Sydney Jones Library, in person, together with proof of Liverpool Law Society membership.
+Please apply in person at either the Sydney Jones or Harold Cohen Library.
+Bring photo identification and proof of Law Society Membership.
 Membership will be for one year and can be renewed.

 Liverpool Law Society members can borrow ten items for two weeks (with the exception of short loan items).
 Society members can borrow material from the entire print collection; borrowing rights are not restricted to the Law Collection.